 Once accessible only to the luxury travellers, El Nido and the islands off Taytay now welcome backpackers with a sense of adventure (and strong bottoms for rough roads).
 Snorkel and kayak amidst dramatic limestone cliffs and islands sans the crowds.
 You’ll surely discover your hiding place in this unspoilt paradise.

-HOW TO GET THERE AirAsia Zest flies from Manila to Puerto Princesa.
+HOW TO GET THERE AirAsia flies from Manila to Puerto Princesa.
 From Puerto Princesa Airport, take a van to El Nido town (5–6 hrs, PHP600–900).

 3. Oslob, Cebu: Close Encounters